Decimal separator: Hellenistic–Renaissance eras

+The earliest known record of using the decimal point is in the astronomical tables compiled by the Italian merchant and mathematician Giovanni Bianchini in the 1440s.

+Tables of logarithms prepared by John Napier in 1614 and 1619 used the period (full stop) as the decimal separator, which was then adopted by Henry Briggs in his influential 17th century work.

 In France, the full stop was already in use in printing to make Roman numerals more readable, so the comma was chosen.

 Many other countries, such as Italy, also chose to use the comma to mark the decimal units position.
 It has been made standard by the ISO for international blueprints.
 However, English-speaking countries took the comma to separate sequences of three digits.
 In some countries, a raised dot or dash (upper comma) may be used for grouping or decimal separator; this is particularly common in handwriting.

 English-speaking countries

-In the United States, the full stop or period (.) was used as the standard decimal separator.
+In the United States, the full stop or period (.) is used as the standard decimal separator.